thequeenofclubs/MinecraftServer/README.md

 The Pit has been completed.
 The CN Tower has been completed.
 The Subway System has been completed.
+The XP farm in the end has been completed.

 #### Other Info
 A resource pack is now required to play on the server.
 When joining, just click allow and it will automatically install the resource pack.
 It's nothing to worry about, and it won't change any textures for blocks or anything.
 It's for the Vane plugin to allow its features to work.